duarm/catchme/README.md

 ```

 You can, alternatively, alias the catchme command with the -s flag passing the path to the socket.

+### mpv
-Now, create a script to start the mpv server and make it executable.
+Create a script to start the mpv server and make it executable.
 The important option is the --input-ipc-server and --video=no, the rest is up to you,
 some recommended ones: